fishcus/KAP-manual/en/integration/bi/tableau/tableau_8.en.md

 > * You can try to use high cardinality dimensions like seller id as Tableau Filter, but the engine will only return limited seller id in Tableau's filter now.

 ### Install Kylin ODBC Driver
-Refer to this guide: [Kylin ODBC Driver Tutorial](../../driver/odbc/README.md).
+Refer to this guide: [Kylin ODBC Driver](../../driver/odbc/README.md).

 Please make sure to download and install Kylin ODBC Driver __v1.5__.
 If you already installed ODBC Driver in your system, please uninstall it first.